OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).

-The type of impact on behaviour using broad model poisoning is typically more profound than whit an evasion attack, for example:
+The type of impact on behaviour using broad model poisoning is typically more profound than with an evasion attack, for example:

 - Backdoors - which trigger unwanted responses to specific input variations (e.g. a money transaction is wrongfully marked as NOT fraud because it has a specific amount of money for which the model has been manipulated to ignore).
 Other name: _Trojan attack_
 - Unavailability by sabotage, leading to e.g. business continuity problems or safety issues